RF gateways (433mhz/315mhz/868mhz/915mhz)

 Switching of the active transceiver (RTL_433 receiver only) module is available between the RF, RF2, and (RTL_433 or Pilight) gateway modules, allowing for changing of signal decoders without redeploying the OpenMQTTGateway package.
 Sending a JSON message to the command topic will change the active transceiver module.

-To enable the RF gateway module send a json message to the RF gateway module command subject with the key being 'active', and any value.
-The value at this time is ignored.
+To change the RF gateway module, which will receive, send a json message to the RF gateway module command subject (home/OpenMQTTGateway/commands/MQTTtoRF/config) with the corresponding value of the key "active"

 Example to receive from the RF gateway: mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoRF/config" -m '{"active":2}'